bdurand/safe_request_timeout/README.md

 Rails.configuration.middleware.use RequestTimeout::RackMiddleware, 15
 ```

+If you want to customize the timeout per request, you can call `RequestTimeout.set_timeout` inside your request handling to change the value for the current request.
+You can also define the timeout duration with a `Proc` which will be called a runtime.

 ### Sidekiq Middleware

 This gem ships with Sidekiq middleware that can add timeout support to Sidekiq workers.
 The middleware needs to be added to the server middleware in the Sidekiq initialization.